When is the best time to power rake your lawn

 How can I tell if I need to power rake?

-Not sure if your lawn needs power raking?
+Not sure about the best time to power rake your lawn ?if your lawn needs power raking?
 Look out for signs like thatch buildup, which can create a thick layer on top of the soil and hinder water absorption.
 If you notice patches of dead grass or areas where water pools instead of being absorbed, it might be time for some power raking.

 Another indicator is if your lawn feels spongy underfoot or if you see an increase in weeds taking over.
 These could all point to compacted soil that needs some attention.
 Keep an eye out for thinning grass and poor overall health as well, as these are also red flags that your lawn could benefit from a good power rake session.